Learning Physics at Future $e^-e^+$ Colliders with Machine: Introduction

 The machine learning (ML) techniques based on deep neural network (DNN) bring a great opportunity to address this challenge, due to their revolutionary capability to mine data.
 This tool became popularized in last two decades for hardware development and big data availability.
 This motivates us to pursue the study below.
-Our primary goal is to \begin{itemize} \item provide an angle to evaluate the physics capability of future $e^-e^+$ colliders, which is different from the ones taken in most relevant literatures and documents, by properly synergizing the event-level information into the DNN-based data analysis. \end{itemize} We will develop a set of DNN-based binary classifiers using both methods and apply them to a series of benchmark studies.
-Yet, implementing the first method in an organized manner requires the event-level kinematics to be encoded as a complete or approximately complete set of observables.
-So, we would also \begin{itemize} \item construct an observable scheme to systematically represent the event-level information in each event. \end{itemize} By incorporating the observables in such a scheme order by order, we would expect the sensitivity performance of the jet-level classifiers to approach that of the event-level ones gradually.
+Our primary goal is to \begin{itemize} \item provide an angle to evaluate the physics capability of future $e^-e^+$ colliders, which is different from the ones taken in most relevant literatures and documents, by properly synergizing the event-level information into the DNN-based data analysis. \end{itemize} We will develop a set of DNN-based binary classifiers using both methods and apply them to a series of benchmark studies comparatively.
+Yet, implementing the first method in an organized manner requires the event-level kinematics to be encoded as a complete or approximately complete set of prioritized observables.
+So, we would also \begin{itemize} \item construct an observable scheme to systematically represent the event-level information in each event. \end{itemize} By incorporating the observables in such a scheme order by order, we would expect the performance of the jet-level classifiers to approach that of the event-level ones gradually.
 The information lost at jet level then could be reconstructed based on these observables.
 Beyond that, such an information-representing scheme is valuable for seeing into the event-level kinematics and revealing the underlying physics, a task generically difficult for the second method.

 The $e^-e^+$ colliders stand on a better position, compared to hadron colliders, in this regard.
-The $e^-e^+$ colliders are characterized with negligible pileups, colorless beam, and especially isotropy of event four momentum.
-This is reminiscent of the all-sky Cosmic Microwave Background (CMB) map, and motivates us to introduce a CMB-like observable scheme to represent the event-level kinematics.
-In such a scheme, the event-level information is encoded as the FW moments at leading order and multi-spectra at higher orders.
-In this paper we will be less ambitious, and test only to what extent the FW moments of energy can reduce the sensitivity gap between the jet-level and event-level classifiers.
+They are characterized with negligible pileups, colorless beam, and especially isotropy of event four momentum ($i.e.$, $\vec p_{\rm event} \equiv 0$).
+This is reminiscent of all-sky Cosmic Microwave Background (CMB) map, and motivates us to introduce a CMB-like observable scheme.
+In this scheme, the event-level kinematics is encoded as the FW moments at leading order and multi-spectra at higher orders.
+We will be less ambitious in this paper, and test only to what extent the FW moments of energy can compensate for the information lost at jet level and reduce the performance gap between the jet-level and event-level classifiers.